Contrast-Security-OSS/docs/content/admin/teamserver/faq/ConfigureAdministratorDashboard.md

 tags: "EOP SuperAdmin System Messages Monitoring"
 -->

-The tools described below are designed to aid administrators in understanding scaling and performance issues, as well as to help troubleshoot user problems and get the most out of Enterprise Deployment.
+In addition to overall visibility into TeamServer, there are some specific tools designed to aid administrators in understanding scaling and performance issues, as well as to help troubleshoot user problems and get the most out of Enterprise Deployment.

 ## System Messages
 As Contrast becomes an integral part of your development lifecycle, it may become necessary to let users know when things like scheduled downtime will occur, or to let them know that an update has been applied and therefore agents should be updated to the latest version.
-System Messages provide this functionality to Administrators.
+System Messages provide this functionality to administrators.

 ### Creating A New System Message
 To create a new System Message, navigate to **System Settings** from the User menu at the top right and then select the **System Messages** tab on the bottom left.